larsjuhljensen/JensenLab/_pages/training_stringapp.md

 ### 1.2 Compound queries

-Go to the menu **File → Import → Network → Public Databases**.
+Go to the menu **File → Import → Network from Public Databases**.
 In the import dialog, choose **STITCH: protein/compound query** as **Data Source** and type your favorite compound into the **Enter protein or compound names or identifiers** field (e.g. imatinib).
 You can select the organism and number of additional interactors just like for the protein query above, and the disambiguation dialog also works the same way.

 [Import imatinib network](cycmd:string compound query query=imatinib taxonID=9606){: .btn .btn--cybrowser .btn--primary}